complexdatacollective/documentation.networkcanvas.com/docs/tutorials/sample-interview.md

 ### Name Generation Using Quick Add

 Clicking the next button, we encounter the first name generator stage of our interview, which is where the participant will name some alters.
 Here, we use the “quick add” Name Generator, which shows a single text field for name required in order to create an alter.
 We have two prompts which ask, "Within the past 6 months, who have you felt close to, or discussed important personal matters with", followed by, "Within the past 6 months, who have you discussed social networks research with?"
+Note that you can reorder them by dragging the handle.

 We add individuals (alters) by clicking the button on the bottom right, typing the name of the person, and clicking enter.
 When you are finished, either click the button again, or click away, to close the input.

 {% include nc-image src="/assets/img/sample-protocol/quick-add.png" caption="The Name Generator (using quick add)" %}{: .macos-screenshot }